 Great British Writers School Assembly or Class Play

-This short small cast assembly - 6 speakers (with adaptations for whole class) focuses on the writers *Roald Dahl, C.S.
+This short small cast assembly – 6 speakers (with adaptations for the whole class) focuses on the writers *Roald Dahl, C.S.
 Lewis, A.A.
 Milne, Lewis Carroll and J.K.
 Rowling and their books.

 Teacher: Ah!
 The movies!
 Is there a single great book that hasn’t been transformed onto the big screen?

 Harry: Well, there’s nothing wrong with that providing they stick to the original story.
 I think they did a really good job with my author’s books.
 And just as Alice’s favourite is based around a brave young girl, mine is based around a brave young boy.

 Teacher: Good to see we’re getting a balance here!
 And I don’t suppose your choice of hero, like Alice and her choice of heroine, has anything to do with your name, has it?

 Teacher: So, let’s see.
 Who could this hero possibly be?

 Teacher: Well, there’s a surprise!
 So, come on Harry.
 Tell us about your favourite author.

 Teacher: At last!
 A female writer!

 Harry: Well, yes but she wasn’t able to publish under her name of Joanne Rowling for fear that boy readers would be put off!